 Business trips to the US

-There is nothing preventing online content creators and social media influencers from visiting the US for a short business trip, provided they do not propose to undertake any paid employment or paid performances while in the US, and they only plan to stay in the US for a maximum period of up to 6 months before departing.
+Online content creators and social media influencers are allowed to travel to the US for business trips as visitors, provided they have secured the relevant permission (ESTA or a visitor visa), that do not propose to undertake any paid employment or paid performances while in the US, and they only plan to stay in the US for a maximum period of up to 6 months before departing.

 ESTA & visa-free business travel

-If you intend to visit the US temporarily and have no plans to carry out paid-for employment, you may be eligible to travel visa-free if you are granted an ESTA.
+If you intend to visit the US temporarily and have no plans to carry out paid-for employment, you may be eligible to travel visa-free if you are granted ESTA authorization.

 However, as with those coming to the US on a visitor visa, the same prohibition against doing paid work applies equally to those who are able to travel under an ESTA.
 Anyone with ESTA authorization must also still request permission to enter the United States at a US port of entry.
 This means that US Customs and Border Protection officials must be satisfied that any visitor is seeking to enter the country solely to engage in permissible activities for no more than 90 days.
 As such, if a content creator or social media influencer arrives at a US airport with the intention of undertaking work in the US, even if they only plan to do so for a period of less than 3 months, they may be refused entry.